 Although certain strains of Meningitis are rare, cases of meningitis and septicaemia (blood poisoning) caused by Meningitis bacteria are rising.
 When cases do occur the effects can be very serious and sometimes fatal.
 As a student, you are more at risk of getting meningitis after starting university because you will be mixing closely with lots of new people, some of whom may unknowingly be carrying the Meningitis bacteria.

-If you are living in our halls of residence you will need to be registered with a local GP.
-You will be able to do this on the day that you arrive in halls or through the Student Development and Wellbeing Unit in the Gateway Building during induction week.
+If you are living in university halls of residence, you will need to be registered with a local GP.
+You will be able to do this on the day you arrive in halls as a number of local GP practises will be on-site to register new students.
+You can also get help and advice about registering with a GP from Student Development and Well-being.
+Simply enquire at the Gateway Service Desk in the Gateway Building during induction week.